BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_02.md

 If you're able to defeat this thing, you'll get **Litleo**!

 With all that out of the way, return to the park area and talk to Victoria, Amaria, and Florinia.
 Head into Obsidia Park.
 Note that once we are done here we can't re-enter, so if you want the hidden items and such grab them while we're here.
-All of the Pokemon will be available later, though.
+All of the Pokémon will be available later, though.

 **Obsidia Park**